JetBrains/Qodana/topics/about-qodana.md

 bugs, vulnerabilities, and conflicting licenses, and meet long-term goals like maintainable code that makes it easy to ship new features and implement changes.

-The inspection report will be uploaded to Qodana Cloud, so that you can view it in detail.
+The analysis report will be uploaded to %cloud% so that you can view it in detail.
 Besides that, you can review %instance% reports using [JetBrains IDEs](qodana-ide-plugin.md) and [Visual Studio Code](vscode.md).

-Besides that, in GitHub %instance% can inspect [pull requests](github.md#Pull+request+quality+gate).
+Besides that, in GitHub %instance% can analyze [pull requests](github.md#Pull+request+quality+gate).

 ## Enforce coding standards